 - An increased risk of getting an infection from a drop in white blood cells – it is harder to fight infections and you can become very ill.
 You may have headaches, aching muscles, a cough, a sore throat, pain passing urine, or you may feel cold and shivery.
 If you have a severe infection this can be life threatening.
 Contact your treatment centre straight away if you have any of these effects or if your temperature goes above 38°C. You will have regular blood tests to check your blood cell levels

 - Itching affects just over 1 in 10 people (13%)

-- Loss of appetite happens in about 1 in 2 people who take this drug (50%)
+- Loss of appetite and weight loss happen in about 1 in 2 people (50%)

-- Sickness affects just over 3 in 10 (33%) people, but is usually well controlled with anti sickness drugs – let your doctor or nurse know if it is not controlled
+- Feeling sick affects just over 3 in 10 (33%) people – it is usually well controlled with anti sickness medicines.
+Let your doctor or nurse know if it is not controlled

-- Sore, red eyes or dry eyes affect up to1 in 4 people (25%) – eye drops can help.
+- Sore, red eyes or dry eyes affect up to 1 in 4 people (25%) – eye drops can help.
 Let your doctor or nurse know straight away if you have sudden or worsening eye redness or pain, watery eyes, or blurred vision and sensitivity to light

 - A sore mouth occurs in 1 in 5 people (20%)

 - Sadness, anxiety and depression affect about 1 in 10 people (10%)